mktcode/insights/README.md

 ### Popularity

-A repositories popularity is based on the number of forks, stars, and pull requests and issues from external users.
+A repository's popularity is based on the number of forks, stars, and pull requests and issues from external users.

 ### Reputation

-A repositories reputation is based on its authors' reputation.
+A repository's reputation is based on its authors' reputation.